bitcoin/bitcoin/doc/fuzzing.md

 #993    INITED cov: 7063 ft: 8236 corp: 25/3821b exec/s: 0 rss: 181Mb
 …
 ```

+## Reproduce a fuzzer crash reported by the CI

+- `cd` into the `qa-assets` directory and update it with `git pull qa-assets`
+- locate the crash case described in the CI output, e.g. `Test unit written to
+  ./crash-1bc91feec9fc00b107d97dc225a9f2cdaa078eb6`
+- make sure to compile with all sanitizers, if they are needed (fuzzing runs
+  more slowly with sanitizers enabled, but a crash should be reproducible very
+  quickly from a crash case)
+- run the fuzzer with the case number appended to the seed corpus path:
+  `FUZZ=process_message src/test/fuzz/fuzz
+  qa-assets/fuzz_seed_corpus/process_message/1bc91feec9fc00b107d97dc225a9f2cdaa078eb6`

+## Submit improved coverage

 If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.